cratekube/cratekube/docs/Architecture.md

 #### kube-controller-manager

 The `kube-controller-manager` is responsible for managing Kubernetes controllers, such as `DaemonSet` or `ReplicationController`.
 It helps drive cluster state towards desired cluster state.
 A variant of this component exists specifically for third party vendors, the `cloud-controller-manager`.
-It provides similar functionality be geared specifically towards the target cloud, e.g., DigitalOcean, AWS, GKE, etc.
+It provides similar functionality geared specifically towards the target cloud, e.g., DigitalOcean, AWS, GKE, etc.

 #### Etcd